Keeping Change Going—Your New Normal

 - What temptations do I need to watch for?
 What are the best ways I've handled triggers and cravings so far?
 What other ways can I try?

-If you do slip or relapse, don't get down on yourself.
+If you do slip or relapse, don't get mad at yourself.
 You can bounce back.
 Nearly everyone who succeeds with change has some slips along the way.
 It's normal.

 - Turn your mistake into a lesson, and learn from it.
 Ask yourself, "What will I do differently next time?"

-- Every time you experience a craving or trigger, record it in a journal.
+- Every time you notice a craving or trigger, record it in a journal.
 This makes it easier to stay in control and plan ways to cope next time.

 - Think again about the things you're trying, and see if you need to change any of them.
 For example, you may notice that you often slip up when you're in a certain mood.
 If you can't keep that trigger out of your life, find new ways to cope with it next time.